plgingembre/docker-cheat-sheet/README.md

 ## Deploy Kubernetes

-There are many options to deploy k8s:
+There are many options or tools to deploy k8s in your environment:
 - Learning environment:
   - Minikube ==> perfect for a developer who wants to test code on his/her local machine
   - Vagrant VM
+- Production environment:
+  - Supported container runtimes:
+    - Docker
+    - CRI-O
+    - Containerd
+    - Other CRI: frakti
+  - Using deployment tools:
+    - kubeadm
+    - KRIB
+    - kops
     - Kubespray ==> Production ready deployment using Ansible for automated deployment
+  - Using cloud providers:
+    - AWS EC2
-- Cloud implementations
+    -